ClusterFights/MunchMan/Level_4_Blinky/README.md

 **NOTE**: Port JB is a "high speed" port and has differential routing for pin pairs.
 Since we are using single ended signals we skip every other port connection.
 Also connected a GND between every FPGA Pmod port and the RPI.
+We also changed out the series 0 Ohm resisters and replaced them with 200 Ohm resistors on JB.

 ## TODO